 The prospect of a resurrected Shali is exhilarating.
 A place not consumed by visitors but restored by them; it is a glimpse of a hopeful future for this magical place, but precarious, like Amon’s teetering temple.

-Robin Grahamis a freelance writer and photographer living in Dublin, Ireland.
-He has travelled extensively in Europe, Africa, the US and the Middle East.
+Robin Graham is a freelance writer and photographer living in Dublin, Ireland.
+He has traveled extensively in Europe, Africa, the US, and the Middle East.
 He and his fiancee, K, divide their time between Dublin, Bavaria, and southern Spain.

 - Dad Clothing and Footwear: Because You Care - June 5, 2023

 - Florida Says: All Aboard Brightline! - June 1, 2023